-WHAT DOES A HVAC INSTALLER/SERVICE TECHNICAIN DO?
+WHAT DOES AN HVAC INSTALLER/SERVICE TECHNICIAN DO?

-An industrial/commercial HVAC Mechanic assembles, installs, services, and repairs air conditioning, refrigeration, and heating units used in commercial and industrial buildings.
+An industrial/commercial HVAC mechanic assembles, installs, services, and repairs air conditioning, refrigeration, and heating units used in commercial and industrial buildings.

 HVAC Installer/Service Technician Apprenticeship

-During an Apprenticeship, you shall receive work experience and job-related education in all phases of the occupation necessary to develop the skill and proficiency of a skilled professional.
-We rotate you throughout the various work processes to ensure you are a well-rounded professional upon completion of the Apprenticeship.
+During an apprenticeship, you shall receive work experience and job-related education in all phases of the occupation necessary to develop the skill and proficiency of a skilled professional.
+We rotate you throughout the various work processes to ensure you are a well-rounded professional upon completion of the apprenticeship.

-The Apprenticeship requires you to complete 6,000 hours of on-the-job training.
+The apprenticeship requires you to complete 6,000 hours of on-the-job training.
 A year consists of 2,000 hours, so you will complete the required hours at the conclusion of the three-year program.
-During the term of your Apprenticeship, you are required to complete the HVAC certificate program at a local technical school.
+During the term of your apprenticeship, you are required to complete the HVAC certificate program at a local technical school.

 *The apprenticeship wage starts at $12 per hour and includes a progress review every 6 months.
-Upon successful completion of the program you should be earning at least $18 per hour, you will receive a credential from the United States Department of Labor, and a certificate of completion from the local technical college.
+Upon successful completion of the program, you should be earning at least $18 per hour.
+You will receive a credential from the United States Department of Labor and a certificate of completion from the local technical college.

 - Safely drive a motor vehicle